openshift/enhancements/enhancements/installer/signal-cluster-deletion.md

 ### Non-Goals

-Attaching finalizers to operator resources based on the `ClusterAlive` object which would facilitate removal of operator resources.
+* Attaching finalizers to operator resources based on the `ClusterAlive` object which would facilitate removal of operator resources.
+* Removing resources other than the `ClusterAlive` object during cluster uninstall.

 ## Proposal